OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Other.md

 * * *

- **OpenOlat roles** : Here you can configure which role the user will have when launching the LTI resource.
+ **OpenOlat roles:** Here you can configure which role the user will have when launching the LTI resource.
 The three OpenOlat roles Author, Coach and Participant are supported.
 For each role the mapping can be defined to a corresponding role on the LTI resource.
 The following LTI roles are available: